savaslabs/smh-organization-prototype/README.md

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

+### `npm run deploy`

+Builds the app for production and deploys the site to GitHub Pages.
+See the deployment page linked above for info on configuring your own GH Pages instance or deploying in a different way.

 ## Directory Structure

 SCSS assets are coupled with their respective component JS files.